anbrjohn/Misc/poet_assist.md

 """Scans a text to find 'poetry possibilities.'

-That is, for all permutations of words in text {T}, this returns all words {W:W⊂U)}  that rhyme (share a rime) with word {R:R⊂T}
+That is, for all combinations of words in text {T}, this returns all words {W:W⊂U)}  that rhyme (share a rime) with word {R:R⊂T}
 while also being synonymous with another word {S:S⊂T}, output in the format (R, S, [W1, W2, ...
 Wn]).